zagrox/task/README.md

-# MailZila
+# Task Manager

-A mail management application.
+A task management application.

 ## Description

-MailZila is a project focused on providing mail management services.
+ZAGROX is a project focused on providing digital services.

 ## Getting Started